-The contents of the IIHF Sport Regulations have been updated following the 2016 IIHF Annual Congress held in Moscow, Russia.
-The contents of the 2017 IIHF Sport Regulations supersede any and all previous printings of these regulations.
+The contents of the IIHF Sport Regulations have been updated following the 2018 IIHF Annual Congress held in Copenhagen, Denmark and the 2018 Semi-Annual Congress in Malta.
+The contents of the 2019 IIHF Sport Regulations supersede any and all previous printings of these regulations.